Home

 The patent drawing of the machine of Grant (from 1873)

-The numbers are entered through the openings of the lid (marked with in the patent drawing), mounted on the sliders and g’.
+The numbers are entered through the openings of the lid (marked within the patent drawing), mounted on the sliders and g’.
 The results are shown on the digital wheels (which are similar to teeth-strips), placed under the lid.
-Adding of the number is performed by means of the movable carriage , which can be rotated by means of the handle .
-On the lid are cut off slots (or openings in the first patent), in which are are pushed in the pin .
-The slots (openings) are graduated with the digits from 1 to 9 and the number is entered by pushing in the pins in the appropriate openings, while the lowest row is for units, upper row is for tens, etc. In this way the entered number can be multiplied by 10 or divided to 10 (by moving upwards or downwards of the lid to one division).
+Adding the number is performed by means of the movable carriage, which can be rotated by means of the handle.
+On the lid are cut-off slots (or openings in the first patent), into which are pushed in the pin.
+The slots (openings) are graduated with the digits from 1 to 9 and the number is entered by pushing in the pins in the appropriate openings, while the lowest row is for units, the upper row is for tens, etc. In this way, the entered number can be multiplied by 10 or divided by 10 (by moving upwards or downwards of the lid to one division).
 Besides the graduated digits are inscribed smaller digits (from 9 to 1), which are complementing to 9 of the bigger digits and are used during the subtraction and division.
-The digital wheels A, B, C, D and so on, are placed below the slots, and each wheel is divided by two (or three) groups of 10 teeth, each teeth is marked with a digit.
+The digital wheels A, B, C, D, and so on, are placed below the slots, and each wheel is divided by two (or three) groups of 10 teeth, each tooth is marked with a digit.

 The machine has also a mechanism for zeroing the display of digital wheels.

-The pins are acting as a stop for placed below digital wheels, which during the rotation of the handle (carrier) make a motion forward-backward and transfer the numbers from the input to the displaying mechanism.
+The pins act as a stop for placed below digital wheels, which during the rotation of the handle (carrier) make a motion forward-backward and transfer the numbers from the input to the displaying mechanism.

 In his patent from 1873 George Grant suggested three variants of the tens carry mechanism, depending on the capacity of the machine.